Rkhizz/CMS-/README.md

-# CMS-
-CMS LAB
+# CMS LAB

-This repository contains the CMS (Content Management System) Lab work completed as part of the lab tasks assigned in the course.
-It is used to upload and document all practical work performed during the CMS lab sessions.
+This repository contains the **CMS (Content Management System) Lab** work completed as part of the course lab requirements.
+It is used to upload, organize, and document all practical work performed during CMS lab sessions.

+---

-Lab Objective
+## 📌 Lab Objective

-The main goal of this lab is to learn and practice the basic setup and usage of a Content Management System.
-In this lab, we focus on installing and configuring WordPress on a local server environment using XAMPP, and performing basic CMS operations.
+The main objective of this lab is to learn and practice the basic setup and usage of a **Content Management System (CMS)**.
+In this lab, the focus is on installing and configuring **WordPress** on a local server environment using **XAMPP**, and performing basic CMS operations.

+---

-Tasks done
+## 🛠️ Tasks Covered

-Step-by-step setup of XAMPP (Apache, MySQL, PHP) Installation and configuration of WordPress
+- Step-by-step setup of **XAMPP** (Apache, MySQL, PHP)
+- Installation and configuration of **WordPress**
-Database setup using phpMyAdmin
+- Database creation and setup using **phpMyAdmin**
+- Basic CMS activities:
+  - Creating posts and pages
+  - Managing users
+  - Installing themes
+  - Installing and configuring plugins
-Basic CMS activities — creating posts, pages, users, themes, and plugins Screenshots and documentation for each lab task CMS-LAB/
+- Screenshots and documentation for each lab task

-├── Lab-Task-1/
-├── Lab-Task-2/
-├── Screenshots/
-└── README.md
+---

+---

-Usage
+## ▶️ Usage

-Navigate to the folder for each lab task
+1. Navigate to the folder of the required lab task

-Follow the steps performed and documented
+2. Follow the steps performed and documented

-View screenshots and notes to understand the procedures
+3. Review screenshots and notes to understand each procedure

+---

-Purpose
+## 🎯 Purpose

-This repository is created for submission and record-keeping of lab assignments.
-It helps demonstrate the work done and serves as a reference for learning CMS fundamentals throughout the course.
+This repository is created for **submission and record-keeping of CMS lab assignments**.
+It demonstrates the practical work completed during the course and serves as a reference for learning **CMS fundamentals**.

+---

+## 📂 Repository Structure